roguedan/dw_blog/content/blog/fast-furious-why-lighthouse-projects-not-powerpoints-will-unlock-your-transformation-value-copy.md

 description = "It used to take a Fortune 500 company around 20 years to reach a $1 billion valuation.
-Today’s startups are getting there much faster: Google did it in eight years, and the likes of Uber, Snapchat and Xiaomi in four years or less, partly through successfully harnessing digital technology." image = "/images/lighthouse.jpg" tags = ["transformation"] title = "Fast & Furious: Why Lighthouse Projects, Not PowerPoints, Will Unlock Your Transformation Value-(copy)"
+Today’s startups are getting there much faster: Google did it in eight years, and the likes of Uber, Snapchat and Xiaomi in four years or less, partly through successfully harnessing digital technology." image = "/images/lighthouse.jpg" tags = ["transformation"] title = "Fast & Furious: Why Lighthouse Projects, Not PowerPoints, Will Unlock Your Transformation Value"

 +++
 **_It used to take a Fortune 500 company around 20 years to reach a $1 billion valuation.
 Today’s startups are getting there much faster: Google did it in eight years, and the likes of Uber, Snapchat and Xiaomi in four years or less, partly through successfully harnessing digital technology._**